Large deviation principle for stochastic integrals and stochastic differential equations driven by infinite-dimensional semimartingales: Examples

-} \end{example} Our next example is a Freidlin-Wetzell type small diffusion problem, where the driving integrator is space-time Gaussian white noise.
-These problems were first studied by Frieidlin and Wentzell in \cite{FV70}, for SDEs driven by standard one dimensional Brownian motion.
-Since their work, many original assumptions were significantly relaxed (see for example \cite{Ra80, DE97}).
-Large deviations for diffusions driven by infinite-dimensional Wiener processes have been studied in \cite{Cho05} and \cite{BDV08}.
+Our next example is a Freidlin-Wetzell type small diffusion problem, where the driving integrator is space-time Gaussian white noise.
+A list of references for various LDP results on these types of models has already been mentioned in the introduction.
 Cho \cite{Cho06} considers the case when the driving integrators are continuous orthogonal martingale random measures.

-\begin{example} {\rm [{\bf Freidlin - Wentzell type LDP I \cite{FW84}}]
+\begin{example}[ Freidlin - Wentzell type LDP I ] {\rm